Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 In our Layer 2 mode, we don’t need the IPs to be tied to our worker nodes’ network interfaces.
 The system operates by directly responding to ARP requests on our local network, furnishing clients with the machine’s MAC address.

-• To finalize the layer2 setup, we must provide to MetalLB with a designated IP address range under its control.
-Our intention is for this range that is within the docker Kind network:
+- To finalize the layer2 setup, we must provide MetalLB with a designated IP address range under its control.
+Our intention is for this range to be within the Docker Kind network:

 docker network inspect -f '' kind